Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Introduction

 As the aforementioned studies suggest, contract features, market frictions, and fee structures all have a quantifiable and significant effect on policyholder behavior, including optimal withdrawal and/or surrender strategies.
 In this paper, we analyze the interaction between contract features, taxation, and optimal policyholder behavior in the context of a VA contract with a GMWB rider.
-In terms of contract features, we investigate the impact of offering a cash fund, a secondary investment option that is separate from the VA investment account, but is still administered by the VA issuer.
-As such, the cash fund is accessible solely through the purchase of the VA contract form the issuer.
+In terms of contract features, we investigate the impact of adding a secondary investment option, separate from the VA investment account { but embedded in the same insurance wrapper}, which is still administered by the VA issuer.
+The secondary investment earns the cash rate and is accessible solely through the purchase of the VA contract.
+We shall refer to this secondary investment as the \textit{cash fund}.
 This type of hybrid VA contract has emerged in recent years as an innovative integrated offering in which VA policyholders are given a wider range of investment options as part of their VA contract purchase.
-This contract specification is reflective of product offerings in Australia, particularly the ``MasterKey Investment Protection'' suite offered by MLC \citep{MLCPDS}.
+In this paper, we adapt the basic structure of the ``MasterKey Investment Protection'' suite offered by MLC \citep{MLCPDS}, which is an example of a hybrid VA offered in Australia.
+Given the basic hybrid VA structure, we investigate the effect of taxation and variations to the contract structure on optimal policyholder behavior.